FastLane-Labs/atlas/COVERAGE.md

 ### AtlasVerification.sol

-Effective Test Coverage: 100%

 Coverage as per coverage report:

-- Lines: 147/151 (97.4%)
+- Lines: 166/176 (94.3%)
 - Functions: 19/19 (100%)

 Unreachable Code:

-- L278 Cannot be reached as `_verifyDApp` would return false before L278 if either dAppOp.control or dConfig.to are invalid, and if both are valid then this `return false` line would be bypassed.
+- L368 Cannot be reached as `_verifyDApp` would return false before L278 if either dAppOp.control or dConfig.to are invalid, and if both are valid then this `return false` line would be bypassed.

 Coverage Bugs:

+- L139 `_verifyAuctioneer` is called as the lines of the internal function have full coverage.
-- L360 `_handleNonces` last return line is covered as function is tested without revert.
+- L450 `_handleNonces` last return line is covered as function is tested without revert.
-- L381 `_incrementHighestFullAsyncBitmap` last return line is covered as function is tested without revert.
+- L471 `_incrementHighestFullAsyncBitmap` last return line is covered as function is tested without revert.
-- L525 the `break` in `manuallyUpdateNonceTracker` is covered if the line above is covered, which it is.
+- L625 the `break` in `manuallyUpdateNonceTracker` is covered if the line above is covered, which it is.

+Not Covered By Tests:

+- The `if (userOp.from.code.length > 0)` block in _verifyUser for ERC-4337 Smart Wallets.

-Last updated: 2024-Feb-06
+Last updated: 2024-Mar-06

 ### DAppIntegration.sol